automl/learna/README.md

 # Usage

 #### Note: All following commands using `make` will automatically activate the `learna` conda environment.
-If you did not include the conda setup during installation, we recommend having a look into the `Makefile` to find the specific function calls needed.
+If you did not follow our installation guide, we recommend having a look into the `Makefile` to find the specific function calls.

 &nbsp;